Thomas School of Dance

 At Thomas School of Dance, it is important to us to advocate for the health and safety of our dancers.
 As dancers ourselves, we know that if injuries are not properly attended to, treated, or rested, these injuries can have a lasting, negative impact on our bodies.
 We strive for communication among dancers, teachers and parents with regard to dancers’ health/injuries.
 If an injury is reported to a teacher during class, the teacher will make a written record of the reported injury and of his or her resulting actions- such as an ice pack was applied, or the dancer was asked to sit out the remainder of class.
 This report will be given to the receptionist, who will then contact the parent/guardian and other dance teachers who have the student in class.
 You can help out by letting us know of any injuries that have occurred outside of class that may impact your child’s movement and by keeping us informed of any recommendations/movement restrictions given by your child’s medical professional.

-Recital photographs are taken during class time the week of April 11th through April 17th .
+Recital photographs are taken during class time in the spring.
 We have found this to be the least disruptive way to schedule dance pictures for our families; it also allows our teachers to pose their students appropriately for portraits.
-Most regular classes do not have class time during this week, and generally if they do it is foreshortened.
+Most regular classes do not have class time during picture week, and generally if they do it is foreshortened.
 Dancers wishing to make up this class time may do so in an alternate class if they choose; please see our make-up class policy.
 A schedule of which classes will have pictures, including date and time, will be posted in the spring along with a schedule of which classes will have regular class during “picture week.”

 The safety of our students is the primary concern at Thomas School of Dance.
 Students are expected to support the physical and emotional experiences of their peers.
 Students determined to be endangering the physical or emotional well being of themselves or other students will be dismissed at the discretion of the director of Thomas School of Dance.
 In these rare cases, refunds will not be available.